A Fox, a Rabbit, and a Cabbage

 "A Fox, a Rabbit, and a Cabbage" is the ninth and penultimate episode of the first season of the FX anthology series Fargo.
 The episode aired on June 10, 2014 in the United States on FX.
 It was written by series creator and showrunner Noah Hawley and directed by Matt Shakman.
 The episode title refers to a variation of the fox, goose and bag of beans puzzle.

 The episode is set after the one-year ellipsis featured in the previous episode: Lorne Malvo (Billy Bob Thornton) now has a completely new life as a dentist known as "Mick Michaelson".
-However, his plans are compromised when Lester Nygaard (Martin Freeman) incidentally runs into him.
+However, his plans are compromised when Lester Nygaard (Martin Freeman) accidentally runs into him.
 Meanwhile, Gus Grimly (Colin Hanks), now a mailman, is happily married to Molly Solverson (Allison Tolman), whose theory that Lester was involved in the murders finds new supporters in FBI agents Pepper (Keegan-Michael Key) and Budge (Jordan Peele).

 "A Fox, a Rabbit, and a Cabbage" received critical acclaim, and was seen by 1.90 million viewers.